petra-lukic/booking-form/README.md

     ```
 3. **Run the Application**
     ```sh
-    npm start
+    npm run dev
     ```

 4. **Open in Browser**
-   Navigate to [http://localhost:3000](http://localhost:3000) in your web browser to see the application in action.
+   Navigate to [http://localhost:5173](http://localhost:5173) in your web browser to see the application in action.

 ## Project Structure
 - **public/**: Contains static files.